Pontevedra Campus: History

 In 1993, the Faculty of Social Sciences and Communication was created, starting with a first degree in Advertising and Public relations in 1994 and in 1995, the Faculty of Physiotherapy began to operate.
-In 1999, management and public administration studies were introduced in the Faculty of Social Sciences and sports science in the Faculty of Education.
+In 1999, management and public administration studies were introduced in the Faculty of Social Sciences and sports science in the Faculty of Education and Sport.
 In 2003, the degree in audiovisual communication was introduced in the Faculty of Social Sciences and Communication.
 Later, in 2009, the University Centre of Defence was created, depending on the Campus of Pontevedra, in the Military Naval School of Marín, located in the urban area of Pontevedra, 6 kilometres from the city, where industrial engineering studies are offered.

-On 7 July 2022 by decree 133/2022, two more faculties on the Pontevedra campus were created, the Faculty of Design and the Faculty of Public Administration and Management.
+On 7 July 2022 by decree 133/2022, two more faculties on the Pontevedra campus were created the Faculty of Design and the Faculty of Management and Public Administration.

 In recent years, the Pontevedra campus has specialised in the field of creation, taking the name Campus CREA.

 The Pontevedra campus was declared a Green Campus on 18 November 2015, being the first in Spain to achieve this distinction.

 The American coffee chain Starbucks has opened a space in the Faculty of Education and Sport in September 2019.
 That same month, the Xunta de Galicia granted the University the 5th, 6th and 7th floors of its administrative building at 47 Benito Corbal Street for 20 years to house the CREA Campus offices.

-In the 2022-2023 academic year, the Pontevedra campus offer 29 degrees, including 12 bachelor's degrees, 12 master's degrees and 5 doctorates.
+In the 2023-2024 academic year, the Pontevedra campus offer 30 degrees, including 12 bachelor's degrees, 12 master's degrees and 5 doctorates.
 From 2000 to 2022 the number of students on campus has increased by 20%.

 Description

 Organization

 The Pontevedra campus is located in the area of A Xunqueira, in the north of the city and in the city centre.
 From an urban point of view, the A Xunqueira campus has a central roundabout and several streets with multiple parking spaces, including those for students.

-There are a total of four faculties on this campus: the Faculty of Communication, the Faculty of Physiotherapy, the Faculty of Education and Sport and the College of Forestry Engineers.
+There are a total of five faculties on this campus: the Faculty of Communication, the Faculty of Physiotherapy, the Faculty of Education and Sport, the School of Forest Engineers and the Faculty of Management and Public Administration.

-The central campus library is located on the first floor of the Faculty of Social Sciences and Communication, and the administrative services of the campus and the documentation delivery and collection centre (LERD) of the Galician university system are located in the School of Forestry Engineering.
+The central campus library is located on the first floor of the Faculty of Social Sciences and Communication, and the administrative services of the campus and the documentation delivery and collection centre (LERD) of the Galician university system are located in the School of Forest Engineering.